 Meeting a new person or dog is not seen as a threat to a well-socialized dog but just accepted as a regular occurrence in his life.
 Try to start from puppyhood but if you do have a more difficult older dog, make an effort to persevere slowly, sometimes you may think it will never work, but even the most socially aggressive or timid dogs can be turned around with practice and patience.

 Don’t keep your dog cooped up in the house or the yard.
 Try to take your buddy with you when you go on errands.
-Widen his world a little; you’ll both appreciate the company.
+Widen his world a little, you’ll both appreciate the company.
+Going to pick up mail or drop off something at a friend's place?
+Grab your pooch with you (just make sure not to leave them alone in the car).

 Nowadays there are plenty of pet-friendly cafes where you can bring your furry pal.
 He might not be welcome indoors, but a table outside in the sun is way better anyway!
 Maybe bring him a couple of his favorite treats to keep him busy while you catch up on all the latest gossip or a nice refreshing Puppuccino.

 Keeping our dogs healthy both mentally and physically is one of the best ways we can show how much we care.
-And to be honest, providing dog mental stimulation will be just as much fun for you as it will be for Fido!
+And to be honest, providing dog mental stimulation will be just as much fun for you as it will be for the animal.